szegedim/codec21/codec21.md

 Simplicity still allows use for archival.
 The timing of the audio channel should be sufficient for this purpose.
-Any buffering causes quality degradation and it increases the time and cost of engineering support.
+Any buffering causes quality degradation, and it increases the time and cost of engineering support.
 This is an issue for small scale applications.
 We propose uncompressed audio to reduce any decompression delays to zero.